 The AquaOX uses positively charged catalytic active surfaces in the filter to disperse and absorb most micro-organisms such as pseudomonas aeruginosa, escherichia coli, staphylococcus aureus, and many other bacteria that can hurt your plants.

-However, even if these particular micro-organisms are not in your water supply, you’ll be happy to know that this filter can also eliminate much more common contaminants like chlorine and sediment and unpleasant odors.
+However, even if these particular micro-organisms are not in your water supply, you’ll be happy to know that this filter can also eliminate much more common contaminants, like chlorine and sediment, as well as unpleasant odors.

 Another benefit of this filter is its portability.
 If you’re a traveler, chances are you’ll come across water sources that might be contaminated or unsafe for drinking.
 The AquaOx DF 7 makes a great addition to your RV gear.
 If you attach this filter to your hose, you’ll have safe water for drinking, washing dishes, filling your puppy’s water bowl, or preparing food.